-Excerpts from our Wexler Oral History Project Interviews with Yidstock 2017 Performers and Presenters
+Excerpts from our Wexler Oral History Project Interviews with Past Yidstock Performers and Presenters

 Since we began recording oral histories in 2010 we’ve been lucky enough to interview many well-known and emerging performers.
-As the summer rolls around, we thought it would be fun to share a selection of excerpts from many of the performers and presenters who have been at past Yidstocks and many who will grace the stage again at future Yidstocks.
+Here we share a selection of excerpts from many of the performers and presenters who have been at past Yidstocks and many who will grace the stage again at future Yidstocks.

 The soulful and inimitable vocalist Eleanor Reissa—known as the queen of Yiddish cabaret—sings, acts, and directs in both Yiddish and English.
 We asked her what’s different about working in two languages.
 Listen to her response: